Micro-macro stochastic Galerkin methods for nonlinear Fokker-Plank equations with random inputs: Numerical results

 \subsection{Test 1: The classical Fokker-Planck equation}

-In this section, with the aid of an analytical solution, we investigate the impact of uncertain parameters on the large time behavior of a classical 1D Fokker-Planck model.
+In this section, with the aid of an analytical solution, thus ignoring velocity and time discretization errors, we investigate the impact of uncertain parameters of the large time behavior of a classical 1D Fokker-Planck model.
 In details, first we will take into account the problem with an uncertain relaxation rate complemented with deterministic initial distribution.
 These hypotheses will imply a deterministic equilibrium distribution $f^\infty(v)$.
 Next we consider the case of a stochastic initial distribution, giving rise to an uncertain equilibrium distribution $f^\infty(\z,v)$.
-In details, the accuracy of the gPC projection in the two above mentioned cases is very different.
+In details, the accuracy of the gPC projection in the two above mentioned cases is very different. {This highlights the importance for the numerical methods to be able to capture the uncertain long time behavior of the equation together with the potential difficulties emerging in the degenerate case when the uncertainty vanishes with time. }